mjbradvica/personal-website-articles/2023/hook-return-types.md

 }
 ```

-## Vue Is Complicated
+## Vue is Complicated

-Because of how [Vue's reactivity works](https://vuejs.org/guide/reusability/composables.html#conventions-and-best-practices).
-We need to return naked Ref's from our hooks.
+Because of how [Vue's reactivity works](https://vuejs.org/guide/reusability/composables.html#conventions-and-best-practices), we need to return naked Ref's from our hooks.
 While the following is possible:

 ```typescript
 const myHook = useMyHook();